-Box 1.
+Box1.
 Appropriate Blending Ratio

-SC coal-fired power plants are designed to burn 100% sub-bituminous coal with vertical and roller-type pulverizers.
-Based on global experiences in boilers firing sub-bituminous coals, a moisture content of 30% is the maximum limit for such boilers to avoid any damage to the boiler.

-In SC plants in Pakistan, Thar coal can be mixed up to 20%.
-Mixing 20% Thar coal and 80% sub-bituminous coal in weight, the moisture content of uniformly mixed coals is calculated as follows:

-Moisture in normal design basis: (22.4 x 80+ 47.6 x 20)/100= 27.44%

-Taking account of a deviation of 10% on moisture contents, 20% would be an upper limit for the mixing lignite produced in Thar with the imported sub-bituminous.
+- SC coal-fired power plants are designed to burn 100 percent sub-bituminous coal with vertical and roller-type pulverisers.
+Based on global experiences in boilers firing sub-bituminous coals, a moisture content of 30 percent is the maximum limit for such boilers to avoid any damage to the boiler. - In SC plants in Pakistan, Thar coal can be mixed up to 20 percent.
+Mixing 20 percent Thar coal and 80 percent sub-bituminous coal in weight, the moisture content of uniformly mixed coals is calculated as follows: - Moisture in normal design basis: (22.4 x 80+ 47.6 x 20)/100= 27.44 percent - Taking account of a deviation of 10 percent on moisture contents, 20 percent would be an upper limit for the mixing lignite produced in Thar with the imported sub-bituminous.